-The Company relinquished 86 of its State of Alaska mining claims during 2000 and 2001 due to financial constraints.
-Starting the year 2003, we owned nineteen 40-acre Traditional mining claims at Chandalar.
-During 2003, we purchased the seven Traditional mining claims, which had also been re-staked as State of Alaska mining claims, from the Anderson Partnership for \$35,000.
-In September of 2003 we staked fifty-five 160-acre MTRSC (meridian, township, range, section, and claim location system) state mining claims.
-In 2004, we staked one Traditional 40-acre claim and another eight 160-acre MTRSC claims.
-In 2005, we staked one more 160-acre MTRSC claim.
-In 2006, we staked twenty-nine more 160-acre MTRSC claims of which five were subsequently dropped after being evaluated in 2007.
-In 2007, we staked five more 160-acre MTRSC claims, with twelve more 160-acre MTRSC claims and two 40acre MTRSC claims in 2008.
-In 2009, we staked an additional 40-acre MTRSC claim and were awarded twenty 40acre MTRSC claims by a Superior Court for the State of Alaska.
-These claims had been located and held by Gold Dust Mines, Inc. In 2010, we purchased nine more 40-acre MTRSC claims at a public auction.
-In 2011, we staked additional claims to expand our Chandalar mining claims based on recent exploration results and aeromagnetic data published by the U.S.G.S.
-The aeromagnetic survey shows that all known gold prospects in the Chandalar district are associated with a large, northeast-trending, magnetic high.
+We relinquished 86 of our State of Alaska mining claims during 2000 and 2001 due to financial constraints.
+In the beginning of 2003, we owned nineteen 40-acre Traditional mining claims at Chandalar.
+During 2003, we purchased the seven traditional mining claims, which had been re-staked as State of Alaska mining claims from the Anderson Partnership for \$35,000.
+In September of 2003, we staked fifty-five 160-acre MTRSC (meridian, township, range, section, and claim location system) state mining claims.
+In 2004, we staked one traditional 40-acre claim and eight 160-acre MTRSC claims.
+In 2005, we staked one 160-acre MTRSC claim.
+In 2006, we staked twenty-nine 160-acre MTRSC claims of which five were subsequently dropped after being evaluated in 2007.
+In 2007, we staked five 160acre MTRSC claims, with twelve 160-acre MTRSC claims and two 40-acre MTRSC claims in 2008.
+In 2009, we staked an additional 40-acre MTRSC claim and were awarded twenty 40-acre MTRSC claims by a Superior Court for the State of Alaska.
+These claims had been located and held by Gold Dust Mines, Inc. In 2010, we purchased nine 40acre MTRSC claims at a public auction.
+In 2011, we staked additional claims to expand our Chandalar mining claims based on recent exploration results and aeromagnetic data published by the United States Geological Survey.
+The aeromagnetic survey showed that all known gold prospects in the Chandalar district are associated with a large, northeast-trending, magnetic high.
 As a result, we located new mining claims covering 4,800 acres, completing our coverage of this northeast mineral trend.
 With the new acquisition, our total land area at Chandalar increased to approximately 22,858 acres, consisting of 23 patented Federal mining claims and 197 unpatented State of Alaska mining claims.
-Based on the same survey, we also staked a new and separate 25,600 acre block of state mining claims known as Thazzik Mountain, located 30 miles southeast of Chandalar, which significance of which is discussed above.
+Based on the same survey, we also staked a new and separate 25,600 acre block of state mining claims known as Thazzik Mountain, located 30 miles southeast of Chandalar, which the significance of which is discussed above.

 During the 1970s and early 1980s the lode and placer properties were leased to various parties for exploration and gold production.
 The quartz lodes were last worked from 1970 to 1983, when about 8,192 ounces of fine gold were recovered from the milling of 11,884 tons which averaged about one ounce of gold per ton.
 The material was extracted from surface and underground workings on three mineralized quartz veins lying mostly on our patented federal mining claims.
 Between 1979 and 1999, our lessees produced 15,735.5 ounces of raw gold (impure or unrefined gold, i.e. not pure or 1000 fine gold) from placer operations, which is equivalent to about 13,287 ounces of fine gold.
-We estimate that approximately another 1,400 ounces of raw gold on the property has been previously reported as being 848 fineness.
+We estimate that approximately another 1,400 ounces of raw gold were produced by a lessee between 2004 and 2009 that was not reported to us.
+All past production of raw gold on the property has been previously reported as being 848 fineness.
 Analyses from our recent production indicate that the gold produced averaged 844 fineness, or 84.45%, and contained 13.88 % silver plus 1.68% impurities such as copper and iron.

 During 1988, a consulting mining engineer was hired to compile historical information on the entire placer and lode gold district.
-His comprehensive report was completed in January 1990, and is available for review at the Company's office.
+His comprehensive report was completed in January 1990, and is available for review at our office.
 A few conclusions from that report are incorporated in this section.